FANCY HAVING A THIRD THUMB?

 By now, everyone knows that 3D printing can be used to create replacement body parts.
 We’ve seen printed prosthetic hands, and replacement beaks for parrots.
 Now someone has taken it a step further.
-Instead of simply replacing a body part that’s been lost, how about printing yourself an extra one?
+Instead of simply replacing a body part that’s been lost, how about printing yourself a third thumb?

 This sounds like a pretty wacky idea, but it’s actually been done.
 And, surprisingly, it was done by an art student.
 Dani Clode, a New Zealander studying at London’s Royal College of Art, needed an original idea for her Master’s in product design – and she decided to make herself an extra thumb.